NorthernLion/WeatherWatch/README.md

 ## WeatherWatch

-This is a solution to preliminary assignment for Reaktor Summerjob.
+This is a solution to preliminary assignment for Reaktor's summer job.
-Created using Node, React, MongoDb and Bootstrap.
+Created using Node, Express, React, Redux MongoDb and Bootstrap.
+Calendar was taken from react-datetime package.

+Code for the backend is located in the root of the repository (because heroku is a bitch if this is not the case) and frontend in the folder weatherwatchfront.

 Application can be found in heroku: https://north-weather-watch.herokuapp.com/